connortroyrogers/GoAsciiServer/README.md

 - This is currently single-client per server run (first handshake wins).
 - UDP is used as-is (no retransmit/ordering guarantees).
 - This project was inspired by ThePrimeagen's video "1000 Players - One Game of Doom"
+- This project relies on the github project doom-ascii by wojciech-graj
+- Because of it reliance on the doom-ascii, a doom .WAD file is required and can be obtained via shareware